Six Flags Magic Mountain: Six Flags era

-In 1991, Magic Mountain added Psyclone, modeled after the Coney Island Cyclone.
-The Spillikin Corners area of the park was re-themed as Cyclone Bay to suit the new coaster, drawing guests into this area.
+In 1991, Magic Mountain added Psyclone, a wooden coaster modeled after the Coney Island Cyclone.
+The Spillikin Corners area of the park was rethemed as Cyclone Bay to suit the new coaster, drawing guests into this area.
 The change was largely cosmetic, as the earlier theme relied on retail establishments that had been removed previously.
-The Glass Blower had been replaced by the Shooting Gallery, and the Candy Kitchen viewing area was redesigned.
+The Shooting Gallery had replaced the Glass Blower, and the Candy Kitchen viewing area was redesigned.
 With Psyclone, the crowds returned.
-Due to the 1994 Northridge earthquake, Psyclone's structure was damaged, and the ride was eventually removed in 2007.
-After adding Ninja, Viper, and Psyclone within 4 years, the park was getting a large repertoire of big roller coasters.
+Psyclone's structure was damaged in the 1994 Northridge earthquake, and the ride was eventually removed in 2007.
+After adding Ninja, Viper, and Psyclone within four years, the park was building a large repertoire of big roller coasters.

-The next year, 1992, a coaster built by Intamin called Flashback was added.
-This one-of-a-kind ride, originally planned to be enclosed in a building, had already operated at Six Flags Great America and Six Flags Over Georgia prior to its arrival.
-Very steep, short drops were designed to make riders feel like they were "diving" down in a plane, and it ended in a 540 degree upward spiral.
-But, because of the shoulder harnesses, riders were subjected to a lot of head banging.
-This coaster rarely ran by 1996 (it created too much noise for the nearby water park) and on January 23, 2007, the park announced that Flashback would be removed along with Psyclone.
-The park also stated that Flashback might be re-built elsewhere within the park for 2008 but the ride was finally scrapped at the end of 2007.
+A new coaster from Intamin called Flashback was added to the park the following year in 1992.
+The prototype Space Diver model was a first of its kind that had already operated at Six Flags Great America and Six Flags Over Georgia prior to its arrival.
+Due to the excessive noise it generated near Hurricane Harbor, Flashback was closed in 2003 and eventually removed in 2007.

 Time Warner era

 In 1993, Six Flags Magic Mountain entered the Time Warner era.
-The new ride for the year was Yosemite Sam Sierra Falls.
-It was a water ride that has two twisting tubes that riders could slide down in using a raft.
-Also that year, there was re-theming and High Sierra Territory was opened.
-The Showcase Theatre became Golden Bear Theater, the Animal Star Theatre was created in Bugs Bunny World, and a large, fake, wooden tree was built.
-This year also saw the end of live non-Christian themed concerts in the park due to the riot that broke out as a result of a "TLC" concert that was oversold.
+The new ride for the year was Yosemite Sam Sierra Falls, a water ride with two twisting tubes that riders could slide down using a raft.
+Also that year, there was retheming and the High Sierra Territory was opened.
+The Showcase Theatre became the Golden Bear Theater, the Animal Star Theatre was created in Bugs Bunny World, and a large, fake wooden tree was built.

+In 1993, live non-Christian themed concerts ended in the park due to a riot that broke out as a result of a TLC concert that was oversold.
 Magic Mountain was quickly overwhelmed by large crowds that vandalized and destroyed property.
 Park shops had their windows broken and looting quickly followed.
 Police were called to the scene in full riot gear.
 The park was evacuated and closed down for the night.

-In 1994, Magic Mountain added what two other Six Flags parks already had, a Bolliger & Mabillard inverted looping roller coaster called Batman: The Ride (which other Six Flags parks also added in the coming years).
-Batman: The Ride (BTR) is an inverted coaster, meaning the usual coaster protocol is reversed; the track is overhead and the cars are below it.
+In 1994, Magic Mountain added what two other Six Flags parks already had, a Bolliger & Mabillard inverted looping roller coaster called Batman: The Ride.
+More Six Flags parks added the ride in the coming years.
+Batman: The Ride is an inverted coaster, meaning the usual coaster protocol is reversed: the track is overhead and the cars are below it.
 The trains travel on the outside of the loops, and rider's legs hang freely, as on a ski lift.